mne-tools/mne-python/doc/glossary.rst

     annotations
-        An annotation is defined by an onset, a duration, and a string description.
-It can contain information about the experiments, but also details on signals marked by a human: bad data segments, sleep scores, sleep events (spindles, K-complex) etc.
+        An annotation is defined by an onset, a duration, and a textual description.
+It can contain information about the experiment, but also details on signals marked by a human such as bad data segments, sleep stages, sleep events (spindles, K-complex), and so on.
-        An :class:`Annotations` object is a container of multiple annotations.
-        See :class:`Annotations` page for the API of the corresponding object class and :ref:`tut-annotations`
+        An :class:`Annotations` object is a container for multiple annotations, which is available as the ``annotations`` attribute of :class:`~io.Raw` objects.
+See :class:`Annotations` for the class definition and :ref:`tut-events-vs-annotations` for a short tutorial.
-        for a tutorial on how to manipulate such objects.
+        See also :term:`events`.

     array-like
         Something that acts like – or can be converted to – a :class:`NumPy array <numpy.ndarray>`.
-        This includes (but is not limited to) an :class:`array <numpy.ndarray>`, a `list`, and a
+        This includes (but is not limited to) :class:`arrays <numpy.ndarray>`, `lists <list>`, and
-        `tuple`.
+        `tuples <tuple>`.

     beamformer
-        Beamformer is a popular source estimation approach that uses a set of spatial filters (beamformer weights) to compute time courses of sources at predefined coordinates.
-See :class:`beamformer.Beamformer`.
-See
+        A beamformer is a popular source estimation approach that uses a set of spatial filters (beamformer weights) to compute time courses of sources at predefined locations.
+See :class:`beamformer.Beamformer` for the class definition.
+See also :term:`LCMV`.
-        also :term:`LCMV`.

     BEM
     boundary element model
     boundary element method
         BEM is the acronym for boundary element method or boundary element model.
-Both are related to the forward model computation and more specifically the definion of the conductor model.
-The boundary element model consists of surfaces such as the inner skull, outer skull and outer skin (a.k.a. scalp) that define compartments of tissues of the head.
+Both are related to the definion of the conductor model in the forward model computation.
+The boundary element model consists of surfaces such as the inner skull, outer skull, and outer skin (scalp) that define compartments of tissues of the head.
 You can compute the BEM surfaces with :func:`bem.make_watershed_bem` or :func:`bem.make_flash_bem`.
-        See :ref:`tut-forward` for usage demo.
+        See :ref:`tut-forward` for a usage demo.

     channels
-        Channels refer to MEG sensors, EEG electrodes or any extra electrode or sensor such as EOG, ECG or sEEG, ECoG etc. Channels usually have a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.
+        Channels refer to MEG sensors, EEG electrodes or other sensors such as EOG, ECG, sEEG, ECoG, etc. Channels usually have a type (such as gradiometer), and a unit (such as T/m) used e.g. for plotting.
 See also :term:`data channels`.

     data channels
-        Many functions in MNE operate by default on "data channels".
-These are channels that typically hold *brain electophysiological* data, as opposed to other forms of data, such as EOG, ECG, stimulus trigger, or acquisition system status data.
-The set of channels considered "data channels" in MNE is (along with their typical scale factors for plotting, as they are stored in objects in SI units):
+        Many functions in MNE-Python operate on "data channels" by default.
+These are channels that contain electrophysiological data from the brain, as opposed to other channel types such as EOG, ECG, stimulus/trigger, or acquisition system status data.
+The set of channels considered "data channels" in MNE contains the following types (together with scale factors for plotting):

         .. mne:: data channels list

     DICS
     dynamic imaging of coherent sources
-        Dynamic Imaging of Coherent Sources, a method for computing source power in different frequency bands. see :ref:`ex-inverse-source-power` and :func:`beamformer.make_dics`.
+        Dynamic Imaging of Coherent Sources is a method for computing source power in different frequency bands.
+See :ref:`ex-inverse-source-power` and :func:`beamformer.make_dics` for more details.

     digitization
-        Digitization is a procedure of recording the headshape of a subject and the fiducial coils (or :term:`HPI`) and/or eeg electrodes locations on the subject’s head.
-They are represented as a set of points in a 3D space.
+        Digitization is a procedure of recording the head shape and locations of fiducial coils (or :term:`HPI`) and/or EEG electrodes on the head.
+They are represented as a set of points in 3D space.
         See :ref:`reading-dig-montages` and :ref:`dig-formats`.

     dipole
     ECD
     equivalent current dipole
-        An equivalent current dipole (ECD) is an approximate representation of post-synaptic activity in a small region of cortex.
+        An equivalent current dipole (ECD) is an approximate representation of post-synaptic activity in a small cortical region.
 The intracellular currents that give rise to measurable EEG/MEG signals are thought to originate in populations of cortical pyramidal neurons aligned perpendicularly to the cortical surface.
-Because the length of such current sources is very small relative to the distance between the cortex and the EEG/MEG sensors, the fields measured by the techniques are well-approximated by (i.e., "equivalent" to) fields generated by idealized point sources (dipoles) located on the cortical surface.
+Because the length of such current sources is very small relative to the distance between the cortex and the EEG/MEG sensors, the fields measured by these techniques are well approximated by (i.e., equivalent to) fields generated by idealized point sources (dipoles) located on the cortical surface.

     dSPM
     dynamic statistical parametric mapping
-        Dynamic statistical parametric mapping (abbr. ``dSPM``) gives a noise- normalized minimum-norm estimate at a given source location. dSPM is calculated by dividing the activity estimate at each source location by the baseline standard deviation of the noise.
+        Dynamic statistical parametric mapping (dSPM) gives a noise-normalized minimum-norm estimate at a given source location.
+It is calculated by dividing the activity estimate at each source location by the baseline standard deviation of the noise.

     eLORETA
     sLORETA
-        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques, as are :term:`dSPM` and :term:`MNE`. sLORETA outputs standardized values (like dSPM does), while eLORETA outputs normalized current estimates.
+        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques like :term:`dSPM` and :term:`MNE`. sLORETA outputs
+        standardized values (like dSPM), while eLORETA generates normalized current estimates.
 See :func:`minimum_norm.apply_inverse`,
         :ref:`tut-inverse-methods`, and :ref:`example-sLORETA`.

     epochs
-        Epochs (sometimes called "trials" in other software packages) are equal-length spans of data extracted from raw continuous data.
-Usually, epochs are extracted around stimulus events or subject responses, though sometimes sequential or overlapping epochs are extracted (e.g., for analysis of resting-state activity).
-See :class:`Epochs` for the API of the corresponding object class, and :ref:`tut-epochs-class` for a narrative overview.
+        Epochs (sometimes called "trials" in other software packages) are equal-length segments of data extracted from continuous data.
+Usually, epochs are extracted around stimulus events or responses, though sometimes sequential or overlapping epochs are used (e.g., for analysis of resting-state activity).
+See :class:`Epochs` for the class definition and :ref:`tut-epochs-class` for a narrative overview.

     events
-        Events correspond to specific time points in raw data; e.g., triggers, experimental condition events, etc. MNE represents events with integers that are stored in numpy arrays of shape (n_events, 3).
-The first column contains the event time in samples with :term:`first_samp` included.
-The last column contains the event integer code.
-The second column contains the signal value of the immediately preceding sample, and reflects the fact that event arrays sometimes come directly from analog voltage channels, AKA "trigger channels" or "stim channels".
+        Events correspond to specific time points in raw data, such as triggers, experimental condition events, etc. MNE-Python represents events with integers stored in NumPy arrays of shape ``(n_events, 3)``.
+The first column contains the event onset (in samples) with :term:`first_samp` included.
+The last column contains the event code.
+The second column contains the signal value of the immediately preceding sample, and reflects the fact that event arrays sometimes originate from analog voltage channels ("trigger channels" or "stim channels").
 In most cases, the second column is all zeros and can be ignored.
         Event arrays can be created with :func:`mne.make_fixed_length_events`, :func:`mne.read_events`, and :func:`mne.find_events`.
+        See :ref:`tut-events-vs-annotations` for a short tutorial.
+        See also :term:`events`.

     evoked
         Evoked data are obtained by averaging epochs.
-Typically, an evoked object is constructed for each subject and each condition, but it can also be obtained by averaging a list of evoked over different subjects.
+Typically, an evoked object is constructed for each subject and each condition, but it can also be obtained by averaging a list of evoked objects over different subjects.
-        See :class:`EvokedArray` for the API of the corresponding object class, and :ref:`tut-evoked-class` for a narrative overview.
+        See :class:`EvokedArray` for the class definition and :ref:`tut-evoked-class` for a narrative overview.

     fiducial
     fiducial point
     anatomical landmark
-        Fiducials are objects placed in the field of view of an imaging system to act as a known spatial reference location that is easy to localize.
+        Fiducials are objects placed in the field of view of an imaging system to act as known spatial references that are easy to localize.
         In neuroimaging, fiducials are often placed on anatomical landmarks such as the nasion (NAS) or left/right preauricular points (LPA and RPA).

-        These known reference locations are used to define a coordinate system used for localization of sensors (hence NAS, LPA and RPA are often called "cardinal points" because they define the cardinal directions of the "head" coordinate system).
-The cardinal points are also useful when co-registering measurements in different coordinate systems (such as aligning EEG sensor locations to an MRI of the subject's head).
+        These known reference locations are used to define a coordinate system for localizing sensors (hence NAS, LPA and RPA are often called "cardinal points" because they define the cardinal directions of the head coordinate system).
+The cardinal points are also useful when co-registering measurements in different coordinate systems (such as aligning EEG sensor locations to an MRI of the head).

-        Due to the common neuroimaging practice of placing fiducial objects on anatomical landmarks, the terms "fiducial", "anatomical landmark" and "cardinal point" are often (erroneously) used interchangeably.
+        Due to the common neuroimaging practice of placing fiducial objects on anatomical landmarks, the terms "fiducial", "anatomical landmark", and "cardinal point" are often (erroneously) used interchangeably.

     first_samp
         The :attr:`~io.Raw.first_samp` attribute of :class:`~io.Raw`
-        objects is an integer representing the number of time samples that passed between the onset of the hardware acquisition system and the time when data started to be recorded to disk.
+        objects is an integer representing the number of time samples that passed between the onset of the hardware acquisition system and the time when data recording started.
 This approach to sample numbering is a peculiarity of VectorView MEG systems, but for consistency it is present in all :class:`~io.Raw` objects regardless of the source of the data.
 In other words,